mattbrailsford/imprintjs/README.md

 		});
 	});

 All tests must have an alias, and a factory method that creates a javascript Promise that performs the actual test.
-We uses promises to allow for async tests.
+We use promises to allow for async tests.
 On completion, the promise should always resolve.
 If a value cannot be determined, simply resolve with an empty string.

 ## Acknowledgement
 ImprintJS is based heavily on code from a number of libraries, namely